 Forthcoming

-The Cambridge Companion to Religion and Artificial Intelligence (co-editing with Fraser Watts).
-Including specific chapters – “Religion and AI: An Introduction” and “The Anthropology and Sociology of Religion and AI”
+The Cambridge Companion to Religion and Artificial Intelligence (co-edited with Fraser Watts).
+Including specific chapters – “Religion and AI: An Introduction” and “The Anthropology and Sociology of Religion and AI”, Cambridge University Press, November 2024

 2022